 Marrakech Sightseeing with Official Local Guide + Transfer to Essaouira

-Marrakech - Breakfast at your Riad, followed by a knowledgeable local guide leading you through Marrakech’s labyrinth of winding alleyways, hidden gardens, and secret souks.
-Visit historically and culturally rich landmarks like Bahia Palace, Saadian Tombs, Dar Si Said, Jardin Majorelle, and more.
+Marrakech - Breakfast will be served at your Riad, after which a knowledgeable local guide will lead you through the labyrinth of Marrakech’s winding alleyways, hidden gardens, and secret souks.
+Visit many historically and culturally rich landmarks such as Bahia Palace, Saadian Tombs, Dar Si Said, Jardin Majorel, and more.

-Bahia Palace - Built with Morocco’s top artisans over 14 years, the Bahia Palace is a 19th-century marvel with rooms adorned with stunning stuccos, paintings, and mosaics, and gardens in Marrakech, Morocco.
-Intended to be the greatest palace of its time, “Bahia” means “brilliance” in Arabic.
-Like other period buildings, it captures the essence of Islamic and Moroccan style.
-The palace features a 2-acre (8,000 m²) garden with rooms opening onto courtyards.
+Bahia Palace - What you could build with Morocco’s top artisans at your service for 14 years, and here you have it: The Bahia Palace.
+The palace is a 19th-century building, consisting of rooms decorated with stunning stuccos, paintings, and mosaics, and a set of gardens located in Marrakech, Morocco.
+Intended to be the greatest palace of its time, the name of the Bahia Palace means in Arabic “brilliance.”
+As in other buildings of the period in other countries, it was intended to capture the essence of the Islamic and Moroccan style.
+There is a 2-acre (8,000 m²) garden with rooms opening onto courtyards.

-Saadian Tombs - Anyone who says you can’t take it with you hasn’t seen the Saadian tombs near the Kasbah mosque.
+Saadian Tombs - Anyone who says you can’t take it with you hasn’t seen the Saadian tombs, near the Kasbah mosque.
 Saadian Sultan Ahmed Al Mansour Ed Dahbi spared no expense on his tomb, importing Italian Carrara marble and gilding honeycomb muqarnas (decorative plasterwork) with pure gold to make the Chamber of 12 Pillars a suitably glorious mausoleum.
 Al Mansour died in splendor in 1603, but a few decades later, Alaouite Sultan Moulay Ismail walled up the Saadian Tombs to keep his predecessors out of sight and mind.
-The French reopened them in 1917.
+It was the French who opened them up again in 1917.

 Jardin Majorelle - Other guests bring flowers, but Yves Saint Laurent gifted the entire Jardin Majorelle to Marrakech, the city that adopted him in 1964.
-After a sequence of events, including launching hippie fashion and a stint in the French Military, Saint Laurent and his partner Pierre Bergé bought the electric-blue villa and its garden to preserve the vision of its original owner, landscape painter Jacques Majorelle, and keep it open to the public.
+After a sequence of events that included, in rather unfortunate order: launching hippie fashion, and an obligatory stint in the French Military.
+Saint Laurent and his partner Pierre Bergé bought the electric-blue villa and its garden to preserve the vision of its original owner, landscape painter Jacques Majorelle, and keep it open to the public.
 Per his instructions, Yves Saint Laurent’s ashes were scattered over Jardin Majorelle upon his June 2008 passing.

-Ben Youssef Madrasa - The Ben Youssef Madrasa is an Islamic madrasa now a historical site.
-Once the largest Islamic college in Morocco, it’s named after the adjacent Ben Youssef Mosque, founded in the 14th century by Almoravid Sultan Ali ibn Yusuf.
-“You who may enter my door, may your highest hopes be exceeded,” reads the inscription over the entryway.
-This Quranic learning center was once North Africa’s largest and remains among the most splendid.
+Ben Youssef Madrasa - The Ben Youssef Madrasa is an Islamic madrasa functioning today as a historical site.
+The Ben Youssef Madrasa was the largest Islamic college in Morocco at its height.
+The madrasa is named after the adjacent Ben Youssef Mosque founded in the 14th century by the Almoravid Sultan Ali ibn Yusuf.
+“You who may enter my door, may your highest hopes be exceeded” reads the inscription over the entryway.
+This Quranic learning center was once the largest in North Africa and remains among the most splendid.

-Koutoubia Mosque - The Koutoubia serves a spiritual purpose, but its minaret is also a reference point for international architecture.
-The 12th-century 70m-high minaret is the prototype for Seville’s La Giralda and Rabat’s Le Tour Hassan, featuring Moorish ornament: scalloped keystone arches, jagged merlons (crenellations), and mathematically pleasing proportions.
-When the present mosque and its minaret were finished by Almohad Sultan Yacoub el-Mansour in the 12th century, 100 booksellers clustered around its base, hence the name, from Kutubiyyin, or booksellers.
+Koutoubia Mosque - The Koutoubia serves a spiritual purpose, but its minaret is also a point of reference for international architecture.
+The 12th-century 70m-high minaret is the prototype for Seville’s La Giralda and Rabat’s Le Tour Hassan, and it’s a monumental cheat sheet of Moorish ornament: scalloped keystone arches, jagged merlons (crenellations), and mathematically pleasing proportions.
+When the present mosque and its minaret were finished by Almohad Sultan Yacoub el-Mansour in the 12th century, 100 booksellers were clustered around its base - hence the name, from Kutubiyyin, or booksellers.

 Jemaa el-Fnaa - Think of it as live-action channel-surfing.
-Discover drama already in progress.
+You will discover drama already in progress.
 The hoopla and halpa (street theatre).
 The daily performance is underway.
 Snake charmers blast oboes to calm cobras hissing at careening Vespas; henna tattoo artists, water sellers in fringed hats, and musicians tune up their instruments.

 Essaouira - After the guided tour, transfer to Essaouira.
 Overnight stay in Essaouira.